james201010/prometheus-appd/README.md

 Parameter | Function | Default Value
 --------- | -------- | -------------
-debugLogging | Choose to turn on debug level logging. | `false` eventsServiceEndpoint | URL to connect to the AppDynamics controller events service.
+loggingLevel | Choose the logging level.
+The options are `info` or `debug` or `trace` | `info` eventsServiceEndpoint | URL to connect to the AppDynamics controller events service.
 See [our documentation](https://docs.appdynamics.com/display/PRO45/Analytics+Events+API#AnalyticsEventsAPI-AbouttheAnalyticsEventsAPI) for the URL for your controller. | (blank) eventsServiceApikey | API Key to connect to AppDynamics controller events service.
 See [our documentation](https://docs.appdynamics.com/display/PRO45/Managing+API+Keys) to create an API key. | (blank) controllerGlobalAccount | Account name to connect to the AppDynamics controller.
 See Settings > License > Account for the value for your controller | (blank) prometheusUrl | The URL of your Prometheus deployment | `http://localhost:9090/api/v1/query` authenticationMode | The authentication mode needed to connect to the Prometheus deployment.
-The options are `none` or `awssigv4` | `none` awsRegion | The AWS region where your AMP workspace is located (optional if `authenticationMode` is not set to `awssigv4`) | (blank) awsAccessKey | The access key for the AWS IAM user with access to the AMP workspace (optional if `authenticationMode` is not set to `awssigv4`) | (blank) awsSecretKey | The secret key for the AWS IAM user with access to the AMP workspace (optional if `authenticationMode` is not set to `awssigv4`) | (blank) analyticsEventsSources | The list of sources that define the PromQL queries and their associated schema where the metrics from the queries will be published to | one source for `prom_node_metrics` and one for `prom_kubelet_metrics`
+The options are `none` or `awssigv4` | `none` awsRegion | The AWS region where your AMP workspace is located (optional if `authenticationMode` is not set to `awssigv4`) | (blank) analyticsEventsSources | The list of sources that define the PromQL queries and their associated schema within AppDynamics where the metrics from the queries will be published to | one source for `prom_node_metrics` and one for `prom_kubelet_metrics`

 ### Configure event sources for extension